2017 annual meeting news

 WACO–Officer elections bookended the business session of the 132nd Texas Baptists Annual Meeting Monday afternoon in Waco.
 Danny Reeves, pastor of First Baptist Church of Corsicana, was re-elected president; Joe Fields, pastor of New Beginnings Baptist Church in Lewisville, was re-elected first vice president; and Jim Heiligman, pastor of First Baptist Church of Bryan, was re-elected as second vice president.

-With First Vice President Fields presiding, Reeves was nominated for his second term as President of the convention by Bobby/p>... [continue]
+With First Vice President Fields presiding, Reeves was nominated for his second term as President of the convention by Bobby Bell, a messenger from First Baptist Church of Edna and district judge.
+Prior to his pastorate at... [continue]

 Texas Baptists urged to remain centered on Christ